Jonathan881005/Gemini-Better-UI/README.md

 **GitHub**

-If you enjoy using this script, a [GitHub](https://github.com/Jonathan881005/Gemini-Better-UI/) star would be greatly appreciated to help me find a job.
+If you enjoy using this script, a [GitHub](https://github.com/Jonathan881005/Gemini-Better-UI/) star would be good to help me find a job.

 ---